 Tecate, CA 91980

-WBFG is in the process of becoming a DBA of Angels of Love, Inc. However, we do have different areas of ministry that we manage: Our Deaf men's housing ministry: Casa Josué, our Deaf women's housing ministry: Casa Maravillas, our interpreting services, and scholarship fund are our current active ministries.
+WBFG is a DBA of Angels of Love, Inc. However, we do have different areas of ministry that we manage: Our Deaf men's housing ministry: Casa Josué.
+Our Deaf women's housing ministry: Casa Maravillas.
+Our interpreting services, scholarship fund, and our food distribution are the current active ministries we manage.

 Each project has specific needs.
 You can partner with us financially by sending a donation through check or online, you can send or bring us foods and goods, or we can make a special trip to CA to pick up any donated items (canned goods, school supplies, housing supplies, or clothes).
 Look up our current needs under each project.